 - Water must be free from sand, debris and large amount of salt.

-The above information will help you to make a wise decision which irrigation system is the best for your farm.
+Hope the above information mentioning the difference between drip irrigation and sprinkler irrigation will help you to make a wise decision to choose the right irrigation system for your farm.